-In June 2020, the Company completed a Life of Mine ("LOM") plan update for the ELG Mine Complex.
-The updated LOM formed the basis for the calculation of depreciation and depletion expense, the capitalization of production phase stripping costs and decommissioning liabilities.
+The Company updates the Life of Mine ("LOM") plan for the ELG Mine Complex annually or when facts and circumstances indicate that the mineral reserves have changed, and the impact is significant.
+The updated LOM forms the basis for the calculation of depreciation and depletion expense, the capitalization of production phase stripping costs and decommissioning liabilities.